How to get to Brijuni National Park

 If you enjoy getting out into nature when you’re on holiday, you won’t want to miss the opportunity to explore the picturesque Brijuni National Park, Pula on your trip to Croatia.
 Keep reading to find out more about this beautiful place and find out how to get there.

 What to do in Brijuni National Park

 Brijuni National Park is one of the best-loved of Croatia’s national parks.
-Situated off the coast of the the popular city of Pula on the south-west of the Istrian peninsula, it’s a group of fourteen small islands – two larger ones called Veli Brijun and Mali Brijun, and twelve islets.
+Situated off the coast of the the popular city of Pula on the south-west of the Istrian peninsula, so quite easy to reach if you are going to take a Venice-Pula ferry, it’s a group of fourteen small islands – two larger ones called Veli Brijun and Mali Brijun, and twelve islets.
 Covered with pine and olive trees, the islands are celebrated for their natural beauty, and they’ve long been a popular holiday resort.

 There are some interesting things to look out for in the park, including over 200 dinosaur footprints, and you can take an archaeological tour of the park to explore the area’s wealth of history in more depth.
 You might enjoy a ramble down the Path of Good Vibrations, a scenic route that’s perfect for a relaxing walk taking in some of the park’s most beautiful spots.
 Free bike rental is included in your ticket if you’d prefer to explore by cycling.

 If you’d prefer to get involved in some sports, you’ll be able to play golf, tennis, badminton or bocce while you’re in Brijuni – just get tickets at the Brijuni Tourist Service in Fažana.
 If you’re into snorkelling, the Brijuni islands are one of the best places to snorkel in Croatia.
 They offer a fascinating combination of interesting marine life and ancient Roman ruins to explore, and rare pen and date shells are among the wealth of sea creatures you might spot when you head beneath the waves.